-17 This is generally low risk: companies usually know their shareholdings in subsidiaries.
+16 This is generally low risk: companies usually know their shareholdings in subsidiaries.
 There is a risk, however, regarding companies in some jurisdictions where incumbent management can issue shares without shareholder approval, especially where the (overseas) parent has only a majority holding.
-Requesting confirmation by the unit of the parent's holding in the unit and receiving the expected answer soon before issuing the letter is probably sufficient to avoid negligence or recklessness.